astout55555/todo_list_react_app/README.md

 ## Build Plan

-2. implement the delete ability linked to the trash can icons (which should highlight when hovered over)
+1. update error handling to avoid duplication?

-3. build the modal form with appropriate inputs and placeholder text
+2. build the modal form with appropriate inputs and placeholder text

-4. implement the ability to add a todo using the modal by clicking the `+ Add new to do` link above the table
+3. implement the ability to add a todo using the modal by clicking the `+ Add new to do` link above the table

-5. implement the ability to edit/update a todo by clicking on its label and changing the information in the modal (which should populate with selected Todo's info)
+4. implement the ability to edit/update a todo by clicking on its label and changing the information in the modal (which should populate with selected Todo's info)

-6. implement ability to close modal by clicking outside it, avoiding any add/edit of a todo and resetting the form values for the next time it is opened
+5. implement ability to close modal by clicking outside it, avoiding any add/edit of a todo and resetting the form values for the next time it is opened

-7. implement ability to mark/update a todo as complete using modal "mark complete" button
+6. implement ability to mark/update a todo as complete using modal "mark complete" button

-8. add warning that action cannot be done when user clicks "Mark As Complete" when adding a new todo
+7. add warning that action cannot be done when user clicks "Mark As Complete" when adding a new todo

-9. implement ability to change todo data back to default (empty) values (for every field including "description", but not directly including "due date"--however, "due date" should change back to default "No Due Date" if month/year do not both keep non-default values)
+8. implement ability to change todo data back to default (empty) values (for every field including "description", but not directly including "due date"--however, "due date" should change back to default "No Due Date" if month/year do not both keep non-default values)